maayaikeda/newyork_crime/README.md

-When race arrest/race population is plot against the percent white population of each county, it is clear that black people are arrested at different rates in counties ounties where White people make up less than 50% of the total population (in which White people are the minority), and counties where White people are greater than 50% of the population (in which White people are the majority).
+When race arrest/race population is plot against the percent white population of each county, it is clear that black people are arrested at different rates in counties where White people make up less than 50% of the total population (in which White people are the minority), and counties where White people are greater than 50% of the population (in which White people are the majority).

+Figure 6:
 ![figure7](/images/Figure7.png)